inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_full_ehr_suite_description_v201.md

 demonstrate completion of.
 In each case, the EHR under test will initiate a request to the payer server simulated by Inferno for a questionnaire using the `$questionnaire-package` operation.
-Inferno will always return the specific questionnaire for the test being executed regardless of the input provided by the EHR, though it must be conformant.
-The EHR will then be asked to complete the questionnaire, including
+Inferno will always return the specific questionnaire for the test being executed regardless of the input provided by the EHR, though Inferno will check that the input is conformant.
+The EHR will then be asked to complete the questionnaire,
+including:

-- Pre-populating answers based on directives in the questionnaire
+- Pre-populating answers based on directives in the questionnaire.
 - Rendering the questionnaire for users and allowing them to make additional updates.
   These tests can include specific directions on details to include in the completed questionnaire.
+- For adaptive questionnaires only, getting additional questions using the `$next-question` operation until the questionnaire is complete.
 - Storing the completed questionnaire for future use as a FHIR QuestionnaireResponse.

 EHRs will be required to complete all questionnaires in the suite, which in aggregate contain all questionnaire features that apps must support.
 Currently, the suite includes one questionnaire:

-1. A fictitious "dinner" questionnaire created for these tests.
-It tests basic item rendering and pre-population.
+1. Standard and adaptive styles of a fictitious "dinner" questionnaire created for these tests.
+   They test basic item rendering, control flow, and pre-population.

-   Additional questionnaires will be added in the future.
+Additional questionnaires covering further features will be added in the future.

 All requests sent by the app will be checked for conformance to the DTR IG requirements individually and used in aggregate to determine